phockett/ePSdata/docs/_sources/cite.rst.txt

 Citation
 ========

-If you make use of ePS data results in your research, please cite as follows.
+If you make use of ePSdata results in your research, please cite as follows. (`Get the citations as a .bib file here. <cite_ePSdata.bib>`_)

 Dataset
 -------
 Each ePSdata webpage corresponds to a dataset, with a unique DOI, and citation details at the foot of the page.
-Each webpage originates as a Jupyter Notebook, which employs `ePSproc <https://epsproc.readthedocs.io>`_ to process and visualise an ePolyScat dataset; these all share the DOI, and are packaged together and uploaded to a `Zenodo <https://zenodo.org>`_ repository.
+Each webpage originates as a Jupyter Notebook, which employs `ePSproc <https://epsproc.readthedocs.io>`_ to process and visualise an `ePolyScat <http://www.chem.tamu.edu/rgroup/lucchese/>`_ dataset; these all share the DOI, and are packaged together and uploaded to a `Zenodo <https://zenodo.org>`_ repository.
 (Zenodo is hosted by CERN, and follows `Open Science <https://about.zenodo.org>`_ and `FAIR principles <https://about.zenodo.org/principles/>`_.)

 These have the general form, following [DataCite], in Bibtex format::